Kaleemullah Khan (footballer): 2010–2015

 Khan represented Pakistan at various youth levels, starting with the under-23s in 2010.
 He was called up to the under-23 team for the 2010 Asian Games making his debut in a 6–0 group stage defeat against Thailand.
 The following year, he represented the Olympic under-23 team in a test series against Palestine.

 With less opportunity to try out new players, and with the national team facing crucial 2012 AFC Challenge Cup qualification, Pakistan manager Tariq Lutfi felt that Khan was needed at the national level.
-He was called in the senior squad and earned his first senior cap for Pakistan in a 1–3 loss against India on 23 March 2011 at the 2012 AFC Challenge Cup qualification.
+He was called in the senior squad and earned his first senior cap for Pakistan in a 0–3 loss against Turkmenistan on 21 March 2011 at the 2012 AFC Challenge Cup qualification.
 Throughout the year, he later featured at the 2012 AFC Challenge Cup qualification, 2014 FIFA World Cup qualification and the 2011 SAFF Championship.

 At the 2014 AFC Challenge Cup qualification he scored his first international goal against Macau as Pakistan won the match 2–0 on 21 March 2013.
 He also scored against Bangladesh at the 2013 SAFF Championship in a 2–1 victory, and the opening goal against Philippines at the Philippine Peace Cup in the eventual 1–3 defeat.
 In 2014, Khan was named captain for the national team for a tour to Lebanon, where he scored the lone goal during a friendly against the Lebanon national team in the eventual 1–3 defeat.
 Khan also captained the under-23 team at the 2014 Asian Games, and also toured India with the under-23 side recording a goal in a 2–0 victory of arch-rivals India by a free-kick.

 Khan was also called up for the qualifiers for the 2018 World Cup against Yemen and played in legs of the matches which were played at neutral venues in March 2015, due to security concerns in their respective countries.
 Pakistan could not beat the strong Yemen national team and lost 3–1 away in Qatar, and drew 0–0 at the home leg in Bahrain.
 Pakistan ended up getting knocked out of the World Cup Qualifiers on an aggregate score of 3–1.